zulujive/fiddle/README.md

 }
 ```
 Without this configuration, browsers will automatically download a template image if they open the URL.
 This change allows for a user to open the template URL and view the image within their browser.

+**Note: This is only if you're not using routes.
+If you are using routes, this does not apply**